I Hate U: Most Heated and Contentious College Rivalries

 In recent years, the Buckeyes have continued their dominance, winning 13 of the last 15 games against the Wolverines.
 It's likely the students in Columbus wouldn't mind opening up their history books to relive the past and present successes over their rival, but this just might be the class those in Ann Arbor want to skip.

 Despite the physical distance separating the two schools, the battle between the University of Southern California and Notre Dame also made our top 15.
-Originally concocted so that USC would have a national rival in 1926, Notre Dame and the Fighting Irish have enjoyed playing host in South Bend or traveling to Los Angeles for the games, and they lead the series 46-36-5.
+Originally concocted so that USC would have a national rival in 1926, Notre Dame and the Fighting Irish have enjoyed playing host in South Bend or traveling to Los Angeles for the games.

 When examining the most popular rivalries by region, only the Northeast's feud contained two Ivy League schools: Harvard and Yale.
 These two schools squared off on the gridiron for the first time in 1875 and continued to challenge each other—in everything from academics to athletics—from that point forward.